monoquant/docs/docs/general_docs/backtesting_engine.md

 #### Overview of how our Backtesting Engine works

-The backtest runs on the "OHLCV candles" data until any single or multiple of the conditions created by the user are triggered.
-Once the condition(s) are met, the engine goes to the trades data aggregated at 1 millisecond resolution to identify in which order the conditions are triggered and executes all actions in that order.
-This allows our engine to execute multiple different actions in a single candle and at the realistic price of execution rather than just at the candle closing price.
-This is especially important for the cases when volatility is high in which cases you might execute multiple take profits at the same candle or, for example, open the trade, execute take profit and then exit with a stop loss.
+The backtest runs on the trades data aggregated at 1 millisecond.
+This allows our engine to get the order of execution of actions right and to execute multiple different actions within a single candle and at the realistic price rather than just at the candle closing or open price.
+This is especially important for the cases when volatility is high in which cases you might execute multiple take profits at the same candle or, for example, open the trade, execute take profit and then exit with a stop loss - all in a single candle.

 Below is a made up example of how price might move within a single candle during high volatility, and for your backtests to be accurate it is important to know which prices were hit first which might radically change performance of your strategy.